Patients with varicose veins

 • Superficial vein thrombosis (characterised by the appearance of hard, painful veins) and suspected venous incompetence

-People with open and healed venous leg ulceration (a break in the skin below the knee that has not healed within 2 weeks) may also benefit from being referred to a vascular service for assessment of the extent of the venous disease and possible surgery.
+If you have open and healed venous leg ulceration (a break in the skin below the knee that has not healed within 2 weeks) you may also benefit from being referred to a vascular service for assessment of the extent of the venous disease and possible intervention or surgery..
 This vascular service assessment should include a duplex ultrasound to confirm the diagnosis of varicose veins and the extent of truncal reflux, and to plan treatment for people with suspected primary or recurrent varicose veins.

-At the initial consultation, you should give people who present with varicose veins the following information:
+At the initial consultation, you should have the following information:

 • An explanation of what varicose veins are